FAQs

 Can I Publish My Book and Then Sell it to a Commercial (Traditional) Publisher?

-Many writers believe that by self-publishing a book, they make it more attractive to a commercial publisher than a mere manuscript.
+Many writers believe that by publishing their book, they make it more attractive to a commercial publisher than a mere manuscript.
 They believe that a traditional publisher will be impressed by the sight of an actual, published book.

 If you can demonstrate that there is (a) a significant market for your book, and (b) that you have been successful in reaching that market, you may find that you can interest a publisher in taking over the title.
 The key lies in PROVING that the book can sell.
 If, as a self-publisher, you're able to sell two or three thousand copies, you will have demonstrated that the book has a market.
 In other words, before you can sell your self-published book to a commercial publisher, you have to become a successful self-publisher!